5 reasons to study nursing at Surrey

-4. Learn from practitioners
+4. You'll learn from practitioners

 We have a clinical-led focus to our teaching, ensuring everything you learn is up-to-date and relevant to an NHS care setting.
-Our lecturers are all practising healthcare professionals working in the NHS, and many are active researchers, investigating topics such as cancer, dementia, ethics and compassionate practice.
+Our lecturers have a range of clinical expertise, and many are active researchers, investigating topics such as cancer, dementia, ethics and compassionate practice.

 You’ll also be taught by a multidisciplinary team of guest lecturers, made up of local doctors, nurses, midwives and other healthcare workers.